 Drop by your local paint store to see if they have any that you can take off their hands.

 The kids loved exploring all of the colours, patterns and textures in the wallpaper books.
 They spent ages pouring over the pages, picking out the perfect paper for their dollhouses.

 They used a tape measure to carefully measure the sides of their boxes so they could cut their paper to fit.

 The wallpaper samples aren’t pre-glued like real wallpaper is, so we used glue sticks to glue the pieces of wallpaper to our shoeboxes.

 There were some great textured wallpaper samples to use for flooring and carpeting.

 Some of the kids used cool faux-brick wallpaper samples to cover the outside of their houses, and to some used that same paper to cut out a fireplace for the inside of their dollhouse.

-When the walls and floors of their dollhouses were covered, the kids spent another hour or so flipping through home decor magazines to find furniture and random pieces to decorate their houses with.
+When the walls and floors of their dollhouses were covered, the kids spent another hour or so flipping through home decor magazines to find furniture, windows, doors and light fixtures to decorate their houses with.

 They cut out couches, chairs, dressers and beds, and they found lots of smaller decor items like artwork, mirrors, lamps, plants and area rugs to glue to their walls and floors.